Frequently asked questions

 Customer service of the consular section is by appointment only.

-To make an appointment please send an email to: [email protected] and include the following information:
+To book an appointment, please send an email [email protected] containing the following information:

 You are welcome to include more specific information regarding your case.

-Please note that we cannot accept appointment requests made less than 48 hours before the requested time slot and cannot always book an appointment at the preferred appointment time.
-You appointment is only confirmed when you receive a final email confirmation from the Embassy.
+Your appointment time is only confirmed when you receive a final email confirmation from the Embassy.

 Animals